centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/remote-server.md

 - The web interface.
 - The server.

-After that, you will have to do additional steps explained below, to finish Centreon Map installation for your Centreon remote server.
+After that, you will have to perform the additional steps explained below, to finish Centreon Map installation for your Centreon remote server.

 ## Images synchronisation